kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 // (or we bake that data into GetObject(), or add another field) type ConditionData interface {
-    // GetOperation is the operation being performed GetOperation() string
+    // GetOperation is the operation being performed
+    // TODO: For impersonation requests, we might make this IMPERSONATE, if we want/need.
+    GetOperation() string
     // GetOperationOptions is the options for the operation being performed GetOperationOptions() runtime.Object